 Pretty Close To The Original Dorito

-The Nacho Cheese flavor of Quest protein chips hits the nail on the head in several categories.
+The Quest Nacho Cheese flavor of potato chips hits the nail on the head in several categories.

-It has great flavor and texture and leaves some cheese dust on your fingertips, just like a Dorito.
+It has great flavor and texture and leaves some cheddar cheese powder on your fingertips like a Dorito.

 When eating healthy versions of junk food, we often compare them to the original version.
-The nacho cheese flavor Quest protein chip is modeled after the classic Dorito nacho cheese chip.
+The nacho cheese tortilla style Quest protein chip is modeled after the classic Dorito nacho chip.

-And I’m glad to report that even though they are not identical, they are very similar.
-The quest protein chip can stand on its own two legs in flavor.
+And I’m glad to report that even though these Quest Nutrition tortilla style protein chips are not identical to Doritos, they are very similar.
+The Quest protein chip can stand on its own two legs in flavor.

-We often mix these with chili or taco bowls instead of Doritos for a healthier, protein-filled meal.
+We often mix these Quest Nutrition tortilla style protein chips with chili or taco bowls instead of Doritos for a healthier, protein-filled meal.

-And just like regular Doritos, by the time you reach the end of the bag, you’ll have a little bit of cheese dust on your fingertips to lick off.
+And just like regular Doritos, by the time you reach the end of the bag, you’ll have a little bit of cheddar cheese powder on your fingertips to lick off.

-Some of these bags report a slightly higher calorie count of 150 cal and an increased fat count of 6 g, but all calculations show a slightly inferior protein count of 18 total grams.
+Some of these bags report slightly more calories of 150 cal and an increased fat count of 6 g, but all calculations show a slightly inferior protein count of 18 total grams.

-Certainly, nothing to sneeze at for a bag of chips, but slightly lower than some others on this list.
+Certainly, there is nothing to sneeze at for a bag of chips, but it is slightly lower than some other Quest Nutrition tortilla style protein chips on this list.

 Good, But Not Great

-It’s not that they’re bad, but it certainly is not their best chip offering.
+It’s not that the sour cream flavor is bad, but it certainly is not their best chip offering.

-When you eat the sour cream and onion chips, it just seems like there’s a little bit of something missing.
+When you eat the sour cream and onion Quest protein chips, it just seems like something is missing.

-Maybe that’s because it’s easy to compare this flavor with other more popular brand-name flavors, but it seems like some element is missing from these chips.
+Maybe that’s because comparing this flavor with other more popular brand-name flavors is easy, but some elements are missing from these chips.

 The macros and calories on a bag of these chips are similar to what we’ve seen on others, coming in at about 140 cal for a bag, 19 g of protein, 4 to 5 g of carbs, and low fat.

-We do eat these when available, but they are certainly not our preference.
+We do eat the sour cream flavor when available, but they are certainly not our preference.